 - Christian Singer, Federal Ministry for Transport, Innovation and Technology (BMVIT), Austrian GAC representative)

-f.l.t.r.: Thomas Rickert, Christian Mock, Franz Schmidbauer, Kurt Reichinger, Sebastian Röthler, Eric Schätzlein.
+f.l.t.r.: Thomas Rickert, Christian Mock, Franz Schmidbauer, Kurt Reichinger, Sebastian Röthler (no member anymore), Eric Schätzlein.
 Not in this picture: Christian Singer

 In a separate sponsorship council, experts from various fields decide what projects are sponsored by the Internet Foundation Austria (IPA), according to transparent and objective principles.
 All members carry out their duties in a honorary capacity and independently of their main occupation.
 Sponsorships are granted e.g. via the platform www.netidee.at.

 - Mag.
 Ritchie Pettauer, freelance online marketing expert and blogger

 - Dr. Ilse Stockinger, CEO and project developer WH Arena Projektentwicklung GmbH